 Which equations have we integrated?

-Muscle, skeletal and residual mass can be registered manually, or they can be predicted by new integrated equations after registering the required anthropometric values.
+Muscle, skeletal and residual mass can be registered manually, or they can be predicted by newly integrated equations after recording the required anthropometric values.

-Residual Mass and its percentage can be estimate automatically through Würch equation and the only data required is weight and the patient's gender.
+Residual Mass and its percentage can be estimated automatically through Würch equation and the only data required is weight and the patient's gender.